aesthetic-suite/framework/README.md

 ### Fallbacks

-Fallbacks for old browsers are defined under the `$fallbacks` object.
+Fallbacks for old browsers are defined under the `@fallbacks` object.
 Each property accepts a single value or an array of values.

 ```javascript